yennas23/The-Labirynt/README.md

 # How to Play The Labyrinth?

-Use a VR device, Oculus Quest 2.
+* Use a VR device, Oculus Quest 2.
-Use the joystick on the VR controller to move along the maze corridors.
+* Use the joystick on the VR controller to move along the maze corridors.
-Use your head and move the VR headset to aim the laser weapon at the zombie.
+* Use your head and move the VR headset to aim the laser weapon at the zombie.
-If the laser touches a zombie, it will be hit.

 # Trailer The Labyrinth